 This is also the case for the Roman Catholic Church, founded by the Roman government.
 They took this concept of a "chosen people" and positioned Jesus as some kind of king of the 'chosen people.'
 They twisted scripture to indicate that Jesus was the ultimate king who was predicted by all the Prophets.

-To support this, they twisted the generations of Jesus' theoretical ancestors in an attempt to make Jesus the Jewish king in a line of Jewish kings - and bent the translation of the Gospels to imply that Jesus was the "king of the Jews" - and thus the only true Messiah.
+To support this, they twisted the generations of Jesus' theoretical ancestors in an attempt to make Jesus the Judean king in a line of kings - and bent the translation of the Gospels to imply that Jesus was the "king of the Jews" - and thus the only true Messiah.

 The only Messiah, King of the Jews manipulation